 Kolbe Hall.
-This building, named for the first president of the Municipal University of Akron, Parke R. Kolbe, is soon to be remodeled for the School of Communication, Radio Station WZIP, and a proposed long-distance learning facility.
+Named for the first president of the Municipal University of Akron, this building is being remodeled for the School of Communication, WZIP Radio, and a proposed distance learning facility.
 It also houses the University Theatre.

 Leigh Hall.
-Named in honor of Warren W. Leigh, first dean of the College of Business Administration, this facility on Buchtel Common currently houses the John S. Knight Auditonum and interim space for School of Communication faculty during the Kolbe Hall Construction Project.
+Named in honor of Warren W. Leigh, first dean of the College of Business Administration, this facility on Buchtel Common currently houses the John S. Knight Auditorium and interim space for School of Communication faculty (during the Kolbe Hall Construction Project).